The Effective Freelancer: 4 Pro Tips for Overcoming Work From Home Hurdles6 min read

 StayFocusd is also a productivity extension for Google Chrome that helps you stay focused on work by restricting the amount of time you can spend on time-wasting websites.
 Once your allotted time has been used up, the sites you block will be inaccessible for the rest of the day.

 Forest is a mobile app that aims to prevent you from impulsively check your phone.
 You can “plant a seed” in Forest to start a focus period based on a time you set.
-After as time pass, the seed will gradually grow into a tree.
+As time passes, the seed will gradually grow into a tree.
 But if you check your phone before the time is up, your tree will wither away.

 Pro tip 2: Say “NO” to friends and family